Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 The Executor is able to function in a special mode in which it will export the MAP's manifest files to a mounted folder.
 This enables external tooling and services to read the manifest without any special tooling beyond the ability to run the MAP correctly.

+The Executor MUST detect when the following folders have been mounted.

+- `/var/run/monai/export/app/`: when detected, the Executor will copy the contents of `/opt/monai/app/` to the folder.

-The Executor MUST detect `/var/run/monai/export/` is mounted.
-When detected, the Executor SHALL copy `/etc/monai/app.json` and `/etc/monai/pkg.json` to `/var/run/monai/export/` and exit, instead of running the application.
+- `/var/run/monai/export/config/`: when detected, the Executor will copy `/etc/monai/app.json` and `/etc/monai/pkg.json` to the folder.

+- `/var/run/monai/export/models/`: when detected, the Executor will copy the contents of `/opt/monai/models/` to the folder.

+- `/var/run/monai/export/`: when detected without any of the above being detected, the Executor will

+  - copy the contents of `/opt/monai/app/` to `/var/run/monai/export/app/`

+  - copy `/etc/monai/app.json` and `/etc/monai/pkg.json` to `/var/run/monai/export/config/`

+  - copy `/opt/monai/models/` to `/var/run/monai/export/models/`

 When the Executor performs a manifest export, it SHALL NOT invoke the Application.